 We suggest you stop at the gift shop at the Henry M Jackson Memorial Visitor Center.
 Not only are there terrific displays (helpful to browse and learn more about the park) inside the beautiful lodge-like building but you’ll also find a vast array of souvenirs to shop from at the gift shop.
 You can stay overnight in the National Park or in the Ashford/Elbe area.
 We’d be remiss if we didn’t mention the legendary blackberry pie at the Copper Creek Inn.
 The pie is truly worth every carb.

 To get to Paradise you’ll drive through the small town of Elbe, Washington.
 Stopping in Elbe during the summer months means you could see a century-old steam train arriving or departing from the Mt.
 Rainier Railroad depot.
 On a clear day, guests can see Mt.
 Rainier from the train as it crosses the Upper Nisqually River.
 Also in Elbe is a small burger hut named Scaleburgers that serves epic milkshakes.
 Another charming stop is DeWitt’s Elbe Junction, this store is so inviting you may want to sit in one of the rocking chairs to stay a while before browsing their great selection of snacks, drinks, and gifts, and their coffee alone is worth a visit.
 (Mt.
 Rainier Railroad offering steam train rides weekends August 3 through October 21, 2018)

-Pro Tip: get an early start by arriving at the Nisqually entrance at opening time in the morning to avoid big crowds.
+Pro Tip: get an early start by arriving at the Nisqually entrance early in the morning to avoid big crowds.
 Peak times at the gate are 11:00 AM to 3:00 PM.

 It’s a big mountain, and there are many ways to enjoy it without having to hike to a viewpoint.
 If you want to give your guests the quintessential PNW experience at Rainier, we highly recommend you stay overnight.
 Staying overnight in the area means you can enjoy more scenery without having a long day in the car.
 You can stay at a historic lodge at the mountain or book a posh cabin with a fire pit where you relax with your guests over s’mores at night instead of driving.